carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 exercises: 15
 questions:
 - "How to download NCBI genomic data from the command line?"
-- "What is a quick way to annotate a FASTA file and obtain different outputs?"
+- "How to annotate genome FASTA files?"
 objectives:
 - "Explore ncbi-genome-download as a tool for genomic data fetching from the NCBI."
 - "Learn how to use the Prokka genome annotation utility."